shouryade/mycroft/README.md

 - mqtt-broker: Configured via a custom mosquitto.conf file located in the ./configs/ directory.
 - rabbitmq-broker: Built from the Dockerfile.rabbitmq file in the ./dockerfiles/ directory.
 - postgres-db: The PostgreSQL database uses environment variables to configure the database name, user, and password.
 - Grafana: Grafana connects to the PostgreSQL database using environment variables specified in the docker-compose.yml file.
+- Grafana: Grafana connects to the PostgreSQL database using environment variables specified in the docker-compose.yml file.
 - producer: The producer service publishes data to MQTT and RabbitMQ.
 It uses environment variables for configuring the broker host and port.
 - consumer: The consumer service connects to RabbitMQ and PostgreSQL using environment variables to process and store sensor data.